MicrosoftDocs/msteams-docs/msteams-platform/bots/streaming-ux.md

 >[!NOTE]
 >
-> Streaming UX is only available in one-on-one chats and [public developer preview](../resources/dev-preview/developer-preview-intro.md).
+> Streaming UX is only available for one-on-one chats and in [public developer preview](../resources/dev-preview/developer-preview-intro.md).

 Microsoft Teams users expect swift and seamless interactions with bots, mirroring the instant responsiveness of chatbots like ChatGPT.
-However, the current experience falls short due to delays in response generation by underlying Large Language Models (LLMs) or others, leading to user disengagement and a perception of inadequacy.

-To bridge this gap, the Streaming UX introduces a dynamic interaction model where bots stream activity and chunks of responses in real-time.
-This not only aligns with user expectations of promptness but also maintains engagement, transforming the wait time into an informative and interactive experience that enhances the overall utility of Teams bots in daily workflows.
+Streaming UX introduces a dynamic interaction model where bots stream activity, and chunks of responses in real-time.
+This not only aligns with user expectations of promptness but also maintains user engagement.
+It transforms the wait time into an informative and interactive experience that enhances the overall utility of Teams bots in daily workflows.

+Streaming UX can improve the user experience by making the bot seem more responsive, performative, and transparent.
 Streaming UX allows bots to send updates to the user while they're generating a response.
-It can be used to show the user what the bot is doing, such as searching a document or analyzing data, and to show the user the response as the bot is typing it out.
-Streaming UX can improve the user experience by making the bot seem more responsive, performative, and transparent.

 Streaming UX has two types of updates:

-* **Informative updates**: Informative updates are shown as a blue progress bar at the bottom of the chat, and they tell the user what the bot is doing before it has a response ready.
+* **Informative updates**: Informative update is shown as a blue progress bar at the bottom of the chat, and they tell the user what the bot is doing before it has a response ready.

   :::image type="content" source="../assets/images/bots/stream_type_informative.png" alt-text="Screenshot shows the UX of informative updates of streaming." lightbox="../assets/images/bots/stream_type_informative.png":::